abbylow/tic-tac-toe/README.md

 # tic-tac-toe
-A React.js tutorial from https://reactjs.org/tutorial/tutorial.html

-Followed the tutorial to complete the following features:
+Followed ReactJs tutorial (https://reactjs.org/tutorial/tutorial.html) to complete the following basic features:
 - Let the user to play tic-tac-toe
 - Indicates when a player has won the game
 - Stores a game’s history as the game progresses
 - Allows players to review a game’s history and see previous versions of a game’s board

-Implememted extra features as suggested by the tutorial:
+Implememted extra features as suggested by ReactJs tutorial:
 - Display the location for each move in the format (col, row) in the move history list.
 (Start counting by 0)
 - Bold the currently selected item in the move list.
 - Rewrite Board to use two loops to make the squares instead of hardcoding them.